A Passion for Performance Marketing & Supporting Community

-I’m a Digital Strategist with over four years of experience developing and executing award-winning marketing strategies.
-In 2011, I received my Master of Arts in Journalism from the University of Nevada, Reno.
-I’m currently certified in Hubspot Inbound Marketing, Google Analytics and Adwords.
-As a proud Renoite, I enjoy working with clients from both public and private sectors who help to make my community a better place to live, work and play.
+In a nutshell, I’m a performance marketing professional with experience and accolades in both public and private sectors.
+In 2011, I received a Master of Arts in Journalism from the University of Nevada, Reno.
+I’m currently certified in Hubspot Inbound Marketing, Google Analytics and Google Ads.
+As a proud Renoite, I enjoy working with clients who help to make my community a better place to live, work and play.

-I’m an impassioned, civic-minded do-gooder.
-During my work in the public sector, I found value in my career by driving innovation in government via the adoption of civic technology dedicated to making the delivery of services simple, effective and easy to use for all citizens.
+During my work in the public sector, I found value in my career by driving innovation in government via the adoption of civic technology.
+The purpose of civic technology is to assist governments in delivering services that are simple, effective and easy to use for all citizens.

-As Digital Engagement Manager at the City of Reno, I led the strategic direction for digital engagement program.
-I managed branding and content for Reno.Gov, Blog.Reno.Gov and email marketing, and I grew the City’s social media community by 55 percent to a total of more than 50,000 followers.
+I managed the digital marketing program at the City of Reno, including all owned and earned channels.
+Performance was measured across these channels by community engagement.
+During my career, the city’s social media community grew by 55 percent to a total of more than 50,000 followers.
 In the same timeframe, online engagement (likes, shares, retweets, favorites, comments) increased by more than 200 percent.
 This was achieved by authentic content and purpose-driven social media campaigns, like #ThinkReno and #ReImagineReno.

 #ThinkReno was launched in April 2014.
 By completing the statement, “i #thinkreno can be …” residents were encouraged to share how they envision our community in 25 years.
 Over 1500 submitted ideas were incorporated into the 2015 City Council Strategic Planning Session. #ThinkReno was nominated as the 2015 Best in Social Media Finalist by the American Marketing Association and was awarded the 2015 What’s Next Award for Citizen Engagement by Vision Internet.
 Read more about the campaign.